KylerLoucks/sam-templates/stepfunctions/mysql-ephemeral/README.md

-# Ephemeral Aurora Serverlss V2 Clusters
+# Ephemeral MySQL
-The templates described in this README will provide the ability to create ephemeral Aurora Clusters
+The templates described in this README will provide the ability to create ephemeral Aurora Clusters or Ephemeral EBS volumes that can be used for ECS MySQL tasks.

-# Usage (Ephemeral Aurora Serverless)
+# Usage (Ephemeral Aurora V2 Serverless)

 Deploy the `ephemeral-db-import-rds.yml` Step Function template